Eddy Djadjang Djajaatmadja

-Eddy Djadjang Djajaatmadja (born 1928 or 1929) is an Indonesian army officer and bureaucrat who served as the mayor of Central Jakarta from 1966 until 1979 and as the acting governor of Central Sulawesi from 1979 until 1980.
+Eddy Djadjang Djajaatmadja (born 1928 or 1929) is an Indonesian army officer and bureaucrat who served as the mayor of Central Jakarta from 1966 until 1979 and as the acting governor of Central Sulawesi from 1979 to 1980.

 Military career

 Djajaatmadja was appointed as the spokesperson to the Commander of the Jakarta Military Region at that time, Umar Wirahadikusumah.
-During his tenure as spokesperson, Djajaatmadja was involved in a controversy between him and the Communist Party of Indonesia when he accused several members of the party's politburo of wrongdoings in a statement announced on 22 July 1959.
+During his tenure as spokesperson, Djajaatmadja was involved in a controversy with the Communist Party of Indonesia when he accused several members of the party's politburo of wrongdoings in a statement announced on 22 July 1959.
 The party's politburo sent a letter to the Jakarta's military court three days later, stating that Djajaatmadja has defamed the party and demanded him to be tried in the military court.

 At the National Awakening Day celebrations held on 20 May 1959, Djajaatmadja announced that Jakarta residents who did not hoist the Indonesian flag during the day were given warning.
 He stated that actions would be taken against the residents if they failed to hoist the flag for the second time.

-Djajaatmadja was transferred to hold command as the Commander of the Tangerang Military District.
-He still held the position after the reorganization of military districts in Jakarta in 1966.
-He left the position after he was appointed as the Mayor of Jakarta a month later.
+Djajaatmadja was transferred to command the Tangerang Military District, a position he retained after the reorganization of military districts in Jakarta in 1966.
+He left the role a month later when appointed as the Mayor of Jakarta.